 Before you start inventing your own variations, it’s worth getting to know the cocktail’s closest relative: the Brown Derby.
 This classic drink is delightfully simple, mixing bourbon with fresh grapefruit juice and a sweet honey syrup.
 The honey adds a floral, earthy sweetness that beautifully complements the tart citrus and the warm notes of the bourbon.
 For this version, I recommend using a bourbon with a rich character, like Mary Dowling’s Double Oak Barrel, as its deep caramel and oak notes stand up wonderfully to the honey and grapefruit.
 It’s a sophisticated, refreshing classic for a reason.

-Add an Herbal Twist
+How to Add an Herbal Twist

 Introducing fresh herbs is one of the easiest ways to add a layer of complexity and aroma to your cocktail.
 The bright, peppery notes of basil are a fantastic match for grapefruit’s zesty profile.
 To incorporate it, simply combine your grapefruit juice, bourbon, and simple syrup in a shaker with a few fresh basil leaves and shake well.
 Don’t stop at basil, though.
 A sprig of rosemary can add a piney, savory note perfect for cooler evenings, while thyme can lend a subtle, earthy flavor.
 You can either muddle the herbs gently in your shaker or create an herb-infused simple syrup for a smoother texture.

-Experiment with Bitters
+Playing with Different Bitters

 If you want to add depth and a professional touch to your drink, bitters are your best friend.
 While the classic grapefruit and bourbon cocktail doesn’t always call for them, a few dashes can tie all the flavors together.
 Angostura bitters will add a warm, spicy backbone, but you can also play with citrus-forward options.
 A couple of dashes of orange or grapefruit bitters will amplify the fruit notes and add a zesty aroma that makes the first sip even more inviting.
 Cocktail bitters are essentially seasonings for your drinks, so feel free to experiment to find the balance you love.